A Primer on the Signature Method in Machine Learning: Theoretical Foundations

-We conclude the first part of these notes with a brief discussion about the role of the signature in the theory of rough paths and the extent to which the signature is able to determine the underlying path.
-These topics are substantially more involved than the basic properties of the signature discussed above, and so we only offer an informal discussion.
+We conclude the first part of this chapter with a brief discussion on several more advanced topics.
+In particular, we discuss \begin{enumerate} \item the signature of rough paths, \item the extent to which the signature determines the underlying path, \item extensions to jump processes, \item the role of the signature in the moment problem for random paths, \item extensions to higher dimensions. \end{enumerate}